 Find something warm but breathable with plenty of vents for warm rain showers.
 After all, there’s little worse than keeping the rain out and then finding you're drenched with sweat inside the coat.

-Waterproof trousers are often disregarded by hikers outside of the Pacific-Northwest, where rain is the norm for hikers.
+Waterproof pants are often disregarded by hikers outside of the Pacific-Northwest, where rain is the norm for hikers.

 However, you’ll find that a good pair of properly waterproofed trousers are the difference between an enjoyable hike in the rain and feeling wet for days.

 Skip the wind pants and invest in a pair of waterproof trousers that have both a waterproofing treatment and an inner lining to help you keep warm.